 How to Make an Easy Origami Butterfly

+You will need one sheet of square paper for each origami butterfly.
 For a bold look, use solid colored paper.
-If you'd like an elegant and traditional Japanese look, try to find some authentic washi paper.
+If you'd like an elegant and traditional Japanese look, try authentic washi paper.
 Washi paper is made in a traditional manner and processed by hand from fibers native to Japan.
 The fibers come from the inner bark of the gampi tree, the mitsumata shrub, or the paper mulberry bush.

-You will need one sheet of square paper for each origami butterfly.
 You could also use other types of paper, such as newspaper, music sheets, or wrapping paper to make these if you do not have any fancy origami paper.
 You might want to practice on scrap paper until you get used to the folds so you don't waste the paper you intend to use for your project.

 Flip the paper over, and fold all four corners into the center.
 Unfold the previous step and flip the model over to the other side.
+Unfold the paper.

 Get Ready to Make Flaps

-10. Fold the right side into the center.
+Fold the right side into the center.
 Fold the left side to the center, too.

 Holding the paper in the center, pull the right flap out to the right.
 Pull the left flap out in the same way, and flatten the top section.

 Make More Flaps

 Make the same right and left flaps for the bottom section.
 Flatten what you have.
-It should look like a squat, more horizontal hexagon.
+It should look like a squat, rather horizontal hexagon.

 Fold the top section behind.
+Flatten the model.

 Fold It Into a Quarter of Its Size

 Fold a small section over where shown.
 Unfold the back layer to the left.
 Reverse fold the left side of the fold you just created.